Mkm017/grrr/README.md

 ## Troubleshooting

-### API fails to start — "Invalid API environment variables"
+### API fails to start — "Invalid API environment variables."

 Check that `apps/api/.env` has all required variables and that `FIREBASE_SERVICE_ACCOUNT_PATH` points to a valid JSON file.